brinleyww/RL-rubiks-cube/README.md

 ### Prerequisites
 - **Java 11 or higher** installed (`java -version`).
 - **Maven** (Don't have it?
-Don't worry!
 Windows users can just use our provided scripts which handle Maven for you).

 ### 1. Start the Training Agent
 The neural network needs to run in the background to solve the cubes.